omisdami/clean_branch-/IMPLEMENTATION_GUIDE.md

 ## Migration from Legacy System

-The new RAG system maintains backward compatibility with existing endpoints while adding new capabilities:
+The enhanced RAG system maintains backward compatibility with existing endpoints while adding new capabilities:

 1. **Existing `/documents/process/` endpoint** - Still functional
 2. **New `/rag/ingest` endpoint** - Enhanced with RAG capabilities
+3. **Dynamic heading detection** - Works with any document structure
 3. **Document templates** - Can be converted to RAG queries
 4. **Generated reports** - Now include citations and confidence scores
+5. **Cross-platform support** - Reliable PDF conversion on all platforms

 ## Security Considerations